 To provide relevant academic instruction with highly qualified, teachers to students who are too ill to attend school regularly and meet Homebound's requirements for enrollment.

-Homebound services are provided to SUSD students who cannot attend school due to an acute illness, disease, accident or other health condition for 60 or more days.
+Homebound services are provided to SUSD students who cannot attend school due to an acute illness, disease, accident or other health condition for no less than three months.

 All students referred to and applying for Homebound Services must first be found eligible for the program.
-The student must be examined by a competent medical doctor (D.O. or M.D. certification) who certifies that the student is unable to attend regular classes for a period of at least 60 consecutive school days.
+The student must be examined by a competent medical doctor (D.O. or M.D. certification) who certifies that the student is unable to attend regular classes for a period no less than three months.

 - Parent and Doctor complete Homebound Application